 The Trust is a source of funding for the Mortgage Broker's mortgage lending business.
 The Mortgage Broker acts as the Trust's loan underwriter, adviser and syndicator.
-To conduct its operations in the state of Texas, the Mortgage Broker and John Hutchinson have formed the Originator to act as loan originator for the Trust.
-See "The Mortgage Broker's

-Operations", "Mortgage Broker Regulation".
-Trez Capital Corporation, the predecessor to the Mortgage Broker, has been in the business of originating, underwriting, servicing and syndicating Mortgage loans since 1997.
+To conduct its operations primarily in the state of Texas and other select regions in the U.S., the Mortgage Broker and John Hutchinson have formed Trez Texas to act as loan originator for the Trust.
+To conduct its operations primarily in the state of Florida and the southeastern U.S., the Mortgage Broker and Brett Forman have formed Trez Florida to act as loan originator for the Trust.
+See "The Mortgage Broker's Operations", "Mortgage Broker Regulation".
+Trez Capital Corporation, the predecessor to the Mortgage Broker, and subsequently the Mortgage Broker, have been in the business of originating, underwriting, servicing and syndicating Mortgage loans since 1997.